STAMP WS Guides for Testing Coordinators

 Computer or Laptop

-Determine your testing schedule and make lab arrangements:
+Determine your testing schedule:

-Have the test codes and passwords ready:
+Have test codes and passwords ready:

 - A test taker test code and password to access an assessment

 - A teacher test code and password to monitor assessment progress and scoring.